Pairwise accelerated failure time regression models for infectious disease transmission in close-contact groups with external sources of infection: Methods

 where $\beta_\text{ext}$ is an unknown coefficient vector, and $\mu_0$ is the baseline external rate parameter, and $X_{0j}$ is a covariate vector that can include susceptibility covariates for $j$ and environmental or community covariates.
+Like $\beta_\text{int}$, the components of $\beta_\text{ext}$ are log rate ratios and estimation of $\mu_0$ will be done using an intercept $\ln \mu_0$.

 There may be overlap between the internal coefficient vector $\beta_\text{int}$ and the external coefficient vector $\beta_\text{ext}$.
-For example, vaccine status could affect the rate parameters for both models.
+For example, vaccination status could affect the rate parameters for both models.
 To handle this, we parameterize the combined model as

 where the coefficient vector $\beta$ includes coefficients unique to the internal model, coefficients unique to the external model, and shared coefficients.
 The components of $X_{ij}$ used only in the internal model are set to zero when $i = 0$, and the components of $X_{ij}$ used only in the external model are set to zero when $i \neq 0$.
-The distinction between internal and external rows in the data set is maintained using an \emph{external pair indicator} $\zeta$, which equals one when $i = 0$ and zero otherwise.
+The distinction between internal and external rows in the data set is maintained using an \emph{external pair indicator} $\zeta = \indicator_{i = 0}$.
 If a covariate in $X_{ij}$ is shared by the internal and external transmission models, it can be allowed to have different coefficients in the two models by including an interaction term with $\zeta$.
 We call these \emph{external interaction terms}.
+The parameter vector $X_{ij}$ can include time-varying covariates, which are handled in the same way as in standard survival analysis.